 Simple 1950s house dresses were the daytime uniform of the dutiful housewife.
-Complete with coordinated handmade apron, she set about her day running her home.
-There was no need to fancy fabrics, big collars or elaborate trim on a house dress covered up by an apron most of the day.
+Complete with a coordinated handmade apron, she set about her day running her home.
+There was no need to use fancy fabrics, big collars, or elaborate trim on a house dress that was covered up by an apron most of the day.
 Instead, 1950s house dresses were simplified versions of “going out” dresses in easy to wash and wear cotton.

-TV wives from Ozzie and Harriet, Leave it to Beaver, Father Knows Best, I love Lucy and even The Dick Van Dyke show all donned house dresses and aprons as part of their uniform.
-She wore them from the time she started her day to just before dinner when she would slip into something nicer, add a pair of heels and maybe a simple pearl necklace and earrings before greeting her husband at the door.
+TV wives from Ozzie and Harriet, Leave it to Beaver, Father Knows Best, I Love Lucy and even The Dick Van Dyke Show all donned house dresses and aprons as part of their uniform.
+She wore them from the time she started her day to just before dinner, when she would slip into something nicer and add a pair of heels and maybe a simple pearl necklace and earrings before greeting her husband at the door.

 1950s House Dress History

 1950s house dresses were fancier than those of the previous decades that favored the plain wrap-around dress.